petergoldstein/dalli/README.md

  0. uses the exact same algorithm to choose a server so existing memcached clusters with TBs of data will work identically to memcache-client.
  1. is approximately 20% faster than memcache-client (which itself was heavily optimized) in Ruby 1.9.2.
  2. contains explicit "chokepoint" methods which handle all requests; these can be hooked into by monitoring tools (NewRelic, Rack::Bug, etc) to track memcached usage.
- 3. comes with hooks to replace memcache-client in Rails.
- 4. supports SASL for use in managed environments, e.g. Heroku.
+ 3. supports SASL for use in managed environments, e.g. Heroku.
- 5. provides proper failover with recovery and adjustable timeouts
+ 4. provides proper failover with recovery and adjustable timeouts
- 6. has a backwards-compatibility mode for people migrating from memcache-client (see Upgrade.md).

 Supported Ruby versions and implementations